 - Wrongful death

-The attorneys at Rosenfeld Injury Lawyers recognize that nearly every dog attack or dog bite is a result of negligence by one or more individuals.
-Our team of attorneys will evaluate your case to determine the parties that are negligent, responsible or at fault for your injuries, which could include:
+The personal injury attorneys at Rosenfeld Injury Lawyers LLC recognize that nearly every dog attack or dog bite results from negligence by one or more individuals.
+Therefore, our team of attorneys will evaluate your case to determine the parties that are negligent, responsible, or at fault for your injuries.

-- Pet Owners and Keepers – this includes any individual responsible for the custody or care of the dog which could include an animal sitter, the dog pound or pet kennel.
+- Pet Owners and Keepers: This includes any individual responsible for the dog's custody or care, which could include an animal sitter, the dog pound, or a pet kennel.

-- Property Owners – The owner, occupier or tenant of a property can be held legally liable for any injury caused by a dog that they allowed to be on the premises.
+- Property Owners: The owner, occupier, or tenant of a property can be held legally liable for any injury caused by a dog that they are allowed to be on the premises.

-- Parents of Minors – If the care and custody of the vicious or dangerous dog was left to a minor child 17 years or younger, the parents can be held legally liable through a claim or lawsuit even if one or both parents were not directly involved in the incident.
+- Parents of Minors: Was the care and custody of the vicious or dangerous dog left to a minor child 17 years or younger?
+If so, the parents could be held legally liable through a dog bite lawsuit, even if one or both parents were not directly involved in the incident.

-- Landlords – The landlord of an apartment complex can be held legally accountable if they knew, or should have expected, that the tenant of the property owned a dangerous pet.
+- Landlords: The landlord of an apartment complex can be held legally accountable if they knew, or should have expected, that the property tenant owned a dangerous pet.